 The ACLU of North Carolina and North Carolina Prisoner Legal Services are representing three people incarcerated in North Carolina prisons who suffer from Hepatitis C in a federal class-action lawsuit against state officials.
 The lawsuit argues that North Carolina’s Department of Public Safety refuses to provide medically necessary, life-saving treatment for this highly communicable disease for no justifiable reason.

-The three men’s class-action lawsuit, filed on behalf of all people incarcerated in North Carolina with Hepatitis C, argues that the state’s denial of medical service violates the Americans with Disabilities Act and the U.S. Constitution’s ban on cruel and unusual punishment.
+The three men’s class-action lawsuit, filed on behalf of all people incarcerated in North Carolina with Hepatitis C, argued that the state’s denial of medical service violates the Americans with Disabilities Act and the U.S. Constitution’s ban on cruel and unusual punishment.

-The lawsuit, filed in the U.S. District Court for the Middle District of North Carolina, asks the court to order state officials to formulate and implement a treatment and testing policy that meets current standards of medical care and to provide treatment to all incarcerated people identified as suffering from Hepatitis C.
+The lawsuit, filed in the U.S. District Court for the Middle District of North Carolina, asked the court to order state officials to formulate and implement a treatment and testing policy that meets current standards of medical care and to provide treatment to all incarcerated people identified as suffering from Hepatitis C.